At least 8 credits from the following courses:

 In this course, students will study the practices employed to manage and deliver instructional content in an online environment.
 Students will interact with a functional Learning Management System (LMS) to manage the design, development, delivery, and evaluation of reusable learning content.

-Be able to successfully managing projects and relationship are paramount skill in current workforce.
-In this course, students will study the project management theories, tools, and technologies and apply them in their own discipline.
+Being able to successfully manage projects and relationships are paramount skills in the current workforce.
+In this course, students will study project management theories, tools, and technologies and apply them in their own discipline.
 By the end of this course, students need to develop a project management process and a plan to resolve relationship issues.

 In this course, students will apply design principles to create a learning event that includes the use of new and emerging technologies.
 Students will research collaboration and networking tools for their use and value in learning environments.
 Delivery platforms and software will also be explored for their impact on instructional strategies.
 Projects completed in the course will become part of the student's portfolio.